 - a.
 The Chairman of the Department of Biostatistics and Epidemiology - b.
 The Dean of the College of Public Health - c.
-The Dean of the Graduate College

-2. Permanent Doctoral Committee
+The Dean of the Graduate College - 2.
+Permanent Doctoral Committee a.
+Approve the prospectus for the dissertation.

 This Committee shall: